szaumoor/ZSTweaks/README.md

 Generally speaking I do not believe in damaging spells that can be avoided completely with Saving Throws, at least in this game, because for the most part, they constitute, sooner or later as a waste of a spell slot.
 Therefore, it will always cause half damage.
 Additionally, it extends the headers up to level 20, such that the damage grows up to 20d4 instead of 18d4.

+**Component 101:** Make Flame Blade do 4 more points of Fire Damage to undead and act as a +2 weapon against them

+This is essentially how it works in IWDEE, except the +2 enchantment bonus, which is an addition to make it an effective tool against undead.

 **Component 110:** Make Bless last longer